-Community Planning Areas shall be identified with Community Planning Area designation on the Comprehensive plan map and may authorize more intensive land use densities and floor area ratios than residential zoning designated elsewhere in the City.
-Specific zoning districts shall be applied to implement policies and objectives for the Community Planning Areas, including minimum residential, and employment density objectives.
-Community Planning Area map designations within the City are maps, which may be separate from the City-wide map but for all intents and purposes shall be considered a part of the official Comprehensive Plan.
+Community Planning Areas shall be identified with Community Planning Area Overlay on the Comprehensive plan map and may authorize more intensive land use densities and floor area ratios than residential zoning designated elsewhere in the City.
+Specific zoning districts shall be applied to implement policies and objectives for the Community Planning Areas, including minimum residential and employment density objectives.